thuwzy/Neural-Symbolic-and-Probabilistic-Logic-Papers/README.md

 [![PRs Welcome](https://img.shields.io/badge/PRs-welcome-brightgreen.svg?style=flat-square)](http://makeapullrequest.com)

 A curated list of papers on Neural Symbolic and Probabilistic Logic.
 Inspired by [this repo](https://github.com/safe-graph/graph-adversarial-learning-literature).
 Papers are sorted by their uploaded dates in descending order.
 Each paper is with a description of a few words.
-Looking forward to your contribution!
+Welcome to your contribution!

 **\[Taxonomy\]** We devide papers into several sub-areas, including